 He is better known to many as Radio NZ National’s, “Bard of Christchurch”.

-Michelle has worked part-time as the administrator and accounts person for Arts on Tour New Zealand for the past six years.
+Michelle has worked part-time as the administrator and accounts person for Arts on Tour New Zealand for the past eight years.

 Michelle’s background is in accounting with over 15 years’ experience working in chartered accounting firms in Christchurch.
 In her spare time she enjoys spending time with her family, cycling, playing tennis and walking.

 An Englishman by birth, Steve has lived on Banks Peninsula since 1979.
 He holds a BA (hons) from Bath Academy of Art (majoring in Visual Communication) and a Post Graduate Diploma in Fine Art from the City Art Institute in Sydney.
 After a teaching stint in the UK, Steve travelled to Brazil where he taught at the design school in Rio de Janeiro.

 Since emigrating to New Zealand, Steve has taken casual art classes at the Akaroa School and worked in commercial art studios.
 After a 15 year tenure as Director of the Akaroa Museum he became active in local government with his attention focused in the areas of art, heritage and culture.

 Drawing and painting remain his greatest passion and he has exhibited frequently at Akaroa’s Powerhouse Gallery and the Little River Gallery.